DanDigits/iOS-Tip-Calculator/README.md

 The greatest challenge to building this app was the lack of knowledge of Swift present when coding.
-Initally, an attempt was made to add a stepper to increase the tip amount, but for some reason (or one I was unable to debug) XCode was not allowing me to update a Label from information from the stepper.
-After this, splittig the total bill was attempted again with a slider, which was successfully implemented with tip evaluation, however for some reason the split number for the bill would not update unless tip or bill amount was modified.
-To me, again, this made no sense as reveiwing the code and everything present on xcode, I couldnt figure why this was.
-Tip amount properly modified when changing, but not this specific slider, which was basically the same implementation.
-Alongside this, my lack of Swift knowledge prevented me from adding more to the tip calculator.
+Initally, an attempt was made to add a stepper to increase the tip amount, but for some reason (or one I was unable to debug) XCode was not allowing me to update a Label with information from the stepper.
+After this, a splitting feature for the total bill was attempted again with a slider, which was successfully implemented with tip evaluation; however for some reason, the split number for the bill would not update unless tip or bill amount was modified.
+To me, again, this made no sense as after reviewing the code and everything present on XCode, I could not figure why this was.
+Tip amount properly modified when changing, but not this specific slider, which was practically the same implementation.
+Alongside this, my lack of Swift knowledge prevented me from adding more features to the tip calculator, though I did try animations and new windows/panes/UI panels, but I just could not properly implement them without more training.

 ## License